Rhode Island Penalties for Misdemeanor and Felony Larceny

 • For property that exceeds $10,000, the maximum penalty is a 10-year prison sentence and a $5,000 fine.

-Elderly victim.
+Elderly victims.
 Rhode Island also makes stealing any amount from a victim age 65 or older a felony.
-For stolen property valued at $500 or less, the person faces a felony sentence of one to five years' incarceration and a $3,000 fine.
-If the property stolen is valued in excess of $500, the person faces a sentence of two to 15 years' incarceration and a $5,000 fine.
+For stolen property valued at $500 or less, the person faces a felony sentence of one to 5 years' incarceration and a $3,000 fine.
+If the property stolen is valued in excess of $500, the person faces a sentence of 2 to 15 years' incarceration and a $5,000 fine.

-A person who steals merchandise from a store or business establishment faces both criminal and civil penalties.
+A person who steals merchandise from a store or business establishment faces both criminal and civil penalties in Rhode Island.
 Civil penalties are meant to deter shoplifters and compensate store owners for the costs incurred to prevent and "prosecute" (sue) shoplifters.

 Rhode Island law defines shoplifting as: